samusyrjanen/sortext/docs/week_report_1.md

 - 5 h

 I created a text preprocessing file, which I will be running before TF-IDF.
 The preprocessing modifies text in the following way: all letters are lower case, remove punctuation, numbers are turned into 'num'-strings, remove words with less than 3 or more than 20 characters, words are stemmed into their base form.
 Tests are also done, and the requirements, installation, and testing are documented in [README](../README.md).

+### Saturday 20.5.

+Today I started by creating invoke tasks for the commonly used commands.
+I also added linting and coverage report for the tests, and documented them.